rlister/stax/README.md

 example we will have e.g. `website-master-vpc`, `website-master-db`, etc.

-To modify this scheme modify the methods `Stax::Base::stack_prefix` and/or `Stax::Stack::stack_name`.
+To change this scheme modify the methods `Stax::Base::stack_prefix` and/or `Stax::Stack::stack_name`.

 ## Stack parameters